DevExpress/devextreme-documentation/concepts/60 Themes and Styles/30 Icons/35 Customize Icons.md

-Since DevExtreme icons are shipped as an icon font, they can be customized with the same CSS properties that you would use to customize textual content: `color`, `font-size`, `font-weight`, `text-align`, etc. This is true for icons used in widgets...
+Since DevExtreme icons are shipped as an icon font, they can be customized with the same CSS properties that you would use to customize textual content: `color`, `font-size`, `font-weight`, `text-align`, etc. This is true for icons used in UI components...

 ---
 ##### jQuery